Short-term demand unaffected by policy U-turn; bifacial market to be determined by final decision

 Bifacial modules, designed to increase energy yield per unit of surface area, are typically used in ground-mounted PV arrays.
 This explains why the modules make extensive use of mono PERC to boost performance.
 N-type comprises around 20% of bifacial modules exported from China, mainly because n-type cells generate power on both sides and their low temperature coefficients make n-type bifacial modules a popular choice for PV projects built in some parts of the Middle East regions.

 The withdrawal of bifacial exemption from Section 201 leads to an increase in the acquisition cost of bifacial modules in the U.S. Consequently, while bifacial projects being built are unable to be reverted, those waiting to get off the ground are expected to switch to single-sided modules.

 Despite a TRO and investigation being issued two weeks after the removal of bifacial exemption, the TRO won’t make immediate impact on bifacial demand because it only remains effective until Nov.
 21. Before making the next move, most top-tier manufacturers are watching closely the policy change and waiting for the final decision.
-Therefore, PV InfoLink revised down the forecast on the market share of bifacial module for the coming years.
+Therefore, InfoLink revised down the forecast on the market share of bifacial module for the coming years.

 Bifacial modules perform better in terms of levelized cost of electricity (LCOE) reduction.
 The removal of bifacial exemption may have slowed down overall demand, but emerging markets see bifacial adoption for utility-scale projects.
 Based on the information available, Oman and the UAE in the Middle East have announced bifacial projects, while Mexico, Chile, and Brazil in Latin America, as well as Spain, the U.K., and Russia in Europe saw demand for bifacial modules, too.
-PV InfoLink thus projected a 12 GW of bifacial demand for 2020.
+InfoLink thus projected a 12 GW of bifacial demand for 2020.